KashanPillay/EEE3088F-Micromouse/README.md

 # EEE3088F-Micromouse
 A repository to manage and control versions pertaining to the EEE3088F Micro-mouse Project and all sub-projects.
-This GitHub contains folders with all datasheets for components selected for the final designs.
+This GitHub contains 2 folders, each carrying relevant information regarding a specific subsystem: the first is Sensing and the second is Power.
+There are multiple folders within each subsystem folder.
+There is one containing all the datasheets for components selected for the final designs.
 These folders are labeled "Data sheets".
+In addition, there is a folder titled 'Interim Design Report' in each subsystem which contains the completed Interim Design Report.
+Lastly, all Gerber files and Bill Of Materials files can be found in the last folder.
+Thank you for visiting the GitHub :)